+How well does the novel strain need to be characterized before it is deposited in a repository?
 Criteria for acceptance of model organism strains and resources vary among repositories and stock centers, and among species.
 Information on repositories’ Web sites, or from phone conversations with repository personnel, may provide guidance.
 It is prudent to document communications in writing to ensure that there is no misunderstanding about requirements.

+How can I make it clear to the scientific community that a novel strain is available?
 The best way to “advertise” the availability of novel strains is through peer-reviewed publications and presentations at national and international meetings.
 Additionally, if you deposit a strain in a stock center or repository, it will appear on the repository’s list of available strains, which can be searched by other researchers.

+What is my responsibility if the mutant strain that I made becomes infected with a pathogen at some point during its generation and breeding?
 It is advisable that research animals be maintained in a facility that has an adequate health monitoring program or that investigators state a basic list of pathogens that must be tested for in any facility.
 Animals known to be infected with pathogens or from a colony known to harbor pathogens should not be distributed unless the recipient is notified and has facilities to quarantine and/or rederive the animals, because disease status can alter the results of experiments.
 Should the investigator become aware that the research organisms became infected during their creation and generation, the investigator should take steps to eliminate the infection.
 Stock centers and national repositories have routine quarantine and acquisition policies that are designed to detect and eliminate infection.

+How do I ship vertebrate animals either to a repository or to a requesting investigator?
 In either case, you should talk to a representative of your Laboratory Animal Care Unit at your institution and seek guidance.
 These units ship and receive animals on a regular basis and will provide you with the necessary help and information.
 If the vertebrates are regulated by USDA, the Animal Welfare Regulations should be consulted, because they provide exact requirements.
 Additionally, if you plan to submit your strain to a stock center or repository, you will need to contact the repository to make the appropriate shipping arrangements.

 It is mandatory for providers and requestors to comply with all current Federal guidelines for shipping hazardous materials.

+I am an investigator who receives NIH funding.
+What are the rules regarding shipping organisms?
 Regulations may vary from State to State within the United States.
 For information on importing animals into the United States, please contact the Veterinary Services office in the destination State.
 For information on exporting animals from the United States, please contact the Veterinary Services office in the origination State.
 A list of Veterinary Service offices can be found at the USDA Animal Regulations Library Web site (http://www.aphis.usda.gov/vs/area_offices.htm).
 Under some circumstances, a USDA permit may be required.
 Please consult the USDA (http://www.aphis.usda.gov/vs/ncie/) for more information.
 You should also check with the Centers for Disease Control and Prevention (CDC) for their current guidelines regarding importation of animals to the United States (http://www.cdc.gov/od/ohs/biosfty/imprtper.htm).
 Exports and imports fall under the jurisdiction of the U.S. Department of Commerce.
 For additional information, call (202) 501-7900 or visit their Web site to obtain additional contact information (http://www.commerce.gov).
 Your institution should be able to provide guidance regarding export, import, and shipment of organisms and related research resources.
 You should confer with offices at your institution for guidance.

 C. Writing the Sharing Plan, Review, and Progress Reporting

+Where should the sharing plan appear in my grant application?
 Scientists submitting a grant application are expected to include a sharing plan or to state why sharing is not possible.
 The plan should be described in a brief paragraph to be placed in the Research Plan section (i.e., immediately after PHS 398 Section F. Vertebrate Animals, Rev. May 2001) so it does not count toward the application page limit.
 Additional information on sharing might be included in other sections of the application, as appropriate.
 For example, if you are producing an important resource for the scientific community, you probably want to mention this in the Significance section.
 For some grant applications, the Vertebrate Animals section may need special consideration regarding sharing.
 Institutional Animal Care and Use Committee and Animal Biosafety Level concerns could be addressed here without counting toward the application page limit (e.g., for Biosafety Level 3 agents in primates, etc.).
 If you are requesting funds to distribute animals or other resources, or to prepare, document, and archive associated data, you should make this clear in your budget and budget justification.

 If there are extenuating circumstances that would prohibit compliance with the sharing plan policy, your application should include an appropriate justification for the inability to share.

+What should be addressed in my sharing plan?
 Sharing plans may vary, depending on the organism, the nature of the resources that will be shared, the extent to which intellectual property issues may be considered in sharing, and your plans for distributing the resources.
 Your plan should specify: